arthur91f/exeiac/README.md

-# exeiac
+# Exeiac

-execute infra code smartly by :
-- trying to solve dependency issues
-- being transparent on how to deploy a part of your infra (no matter if you use terraform or ansible or... you will use the same interface)
-- permit proper shortcut that don't break dependency tree even if it's not easily managed by your tool
+## Description
+`exeiac` is a tool that enables infrastructure folks to handle several different provisionning IaC (Infrastructure as Code) tools, under a single CLI, and helps solving some recurrent paintpoints with IaC.

-exeiac use the brick metaphor.
-It describes infra as a set of bricks.
-A brick is a part of infra (the real infra element, the code that describes it, the code that permits to execute it).
-It can be a terraform state, an ansible playbook, a helm chart...
+It follows the brick convention, which describes an infrastructure as a set of bricks.
+A brick is a piece of infrastructure, it simultaneously is the actual infrastructure element, the code that describes it and a piece code that allows its execution; be it a terraform state, an ansible playbook or a helm chart for instance.

+This project was born from the following needs:
+- solve dependencies issues
+- increase transparency as to how a piece of infrastructure should be deployed.
+No matter the provisionning tool you use, if there's a module for it, `exeiac` will handle it
+- allow for a clean way to interact with only a part of your infrastructure in a safe way, without breaking the dependency tree, even if your infrastructure management tool doesn't provide that feature

 ## DOCUMENTATION